owenrumney/local_k8s/README.md

 ## Bridge network

-Create a netplan bridge pointing to the physical interface
+Create a netplan bridge pointing to the physical interface, this will go into `/etc/netplan/01_kvm_bridge.yaml`

 ```yaml
 network: